outlines

 ```

-Outlines also comes with fast regex-guided generation.
-In fact, the `choice`,
+Outlines also comes with fast regex-structured generation.
+In fact, the `choice` and

-`integer` and `float` functions above all use regex-guided generation under the
+`format` functions above all use regex-structured generation under the

 hood: